Claim your freebie!

 - be empowered to take more control of your own retirement

 - identify the steps needed for an exciting, well-deserved, early retirement

-Many teachers are due a teachers’ tax rebate and can also reduce the amount of tax that they are due to pay on an ongoing basis.
+Many teachers are due a teachers tax rebate and can also reduce the amount of tax they pay on an ongoing basis.
 With the average claim apparently being worth £200-£250, it is a great return for a 5 minute job!

 Read on to find out how to do it quickly, easily and completely free of charge.

-There are 5 options for claiming a teachers tax rebate on your subs and I will look at the merits of each way below.
+There are 5 options for claiming a teachers tax rebate on your subs.

 1 Use HMRC online form

 After registering for the Government Gateway you can then fill in the online form.
-The form is really easy to fill in, however if you are claiming for more than one year you need to fill in all the required information for each tax year which can be quite frustrating.
+It's easy to fill in, however if you are making a backdated claim, you need to fill in all the required information for each tax year, which can be quite frustrating.

 2 Use HMRC offline form